1 Subject-Related and Time-Related Scope of Validity, Contract Language

 5.12 Rights and Obligations of Certificate Holders

-The customer shall observe the trademark statutes of DVS ZERT, and only use the ser-vice symbol and the certificate of DVS ZERT in the way described there.
+The certificate holder shall observe the trademark statutes of DVS ZERT, and only use the service symbol and the certificate of DVS ZERT in the way described there.

-The certificate holder shall maintain records of all complaints addressed to the certificate holder regarding product or management system compliance with the requirements of the standard concerned, and submit such records on request.
-The certificate holder shall take and document the appropriate action in response to these complaints together with any other deficiencies found in products or services that affect compliance with the certification requirements.
+The certificate holder shall maintain records of all complaints addressed to the certificate hold-er regarding product, a service or management system compliance with the requirements of the standard concerned, and submit such records on request.
+The certificate holder shall take and document the appropriate action in response to these complaints together with any other deficiencies found in products or services that affect compliance with the certification require-ments.